 Deduction limit and elective deferrals.
 Compensation, as discussed earlier, under Deduction Limit, includes elective deferrals.
-Beginning in 2002, elective deferrals are no longer subject to this deduction limit.
+Elective deferrals are no longer subject to this deduction limit.
 However, the combined deduction for a participant's elective deferrals, and other SEP contributions, cannot exceed \$40,000.